N6REJ/bears_aichatbot/README.md

 # Bears AI Chatbot for Joomla 5

-An AI knowledgebase chatbot solution for Joomla 5 with Retrieval-Augmented Generation (RAG) powered by IONOS AI Model Hub Document Collections, plus an Administrator Component for analytics, cost tracking, and collection operations.
+An AI knowledgebase chatbot solution for Joomla 5 with Retrieval-Augmented Generation (RAG) powered by **IONOS AI Model Hub** Document Collections, plus an Administrator Component for analytics, cost tracking, and collection operations.

+> **⚠️ Important:** This extension requires an active [IONOS AI Model Hub](https://cloud.ionos.com/managed/ai-model-hub) subscription.
+You'll need to obtain API credentials (Token) from your IONOS account to configure the chatbot.

 Package contents
 - Site module: mod_bears_aichatbot (frontend chat UI and chat flow)